Learn how fun and easy it is to tie-dye with sand at the beach.

-We had a great time on our spring break beach vacation last month.
+A great time was had on our spring break beach vacation last month.
 We rented a waterfront condo and just enjoyed a relaxing week along the gulf.
-We took long walks along the beach, made sand castles, saw gorgeous sunsets and explored the Gulf Shores area.
+Our days were filled with long walks along the beach, sand castles, and gorgeous sunsets.
+We also enjoyed exploring the Gulf Shores area.
 Our trip included a lot of colorful beach crafts, including dying shirts.
-I thought it would be cool to try to tie-dye shirts at the beach, but instead of tying them I decided to use a sand resist.
+I thought it would be cool to try to tie-dye with sand at the beach.
+Instead of tying, we used sand to resist the dye.

-How to Tie-Dye Shirts with Sand at the Beach
+How to Tie-Dye with Sand at the Beach

 clean white shirt

 Get your shirt wet.
 You can soak in a combination of water and soda ash to hold the color.
 I did not use soda ash, so our colors faded a little bit.

 Lay your damp shirt on the beach and create a design with sand on top.
 The thicker the sand, the more resist you will get.Apply the fabric dye and let it set for a while.
-Ours was out there about an hour or two.
+Ours was out there a little over and our.
 We had a lot more sand on the shirt on the right and you can see how it resisted the sand.Thoroughly rinse the shirt until the sand comes off and the water runs clear.
 I rinsed ours in the outside shower down by the beach.

 Wrap in plastic or place in a plastic bag overnight.
 This is what ours looked like the next day.